 - Majoring in a program from one of the four departments in the College of Health Sciences: Kinesiology, School of Nursing, Human Sciences, or Public Health

 - Hold a minimum of a 3.0 GPA cumulative

 To apply to the COHS Bridge Program, students must provide the below information through Scholarship4Kats (COHS Bridge Program).
-The priority deadline is November 1st, 2022.
-All completed applications must be submitted by February 1, 2023.
+All completed applications must be submitted by January 26th, 2024.